Franz Jägerstätter: Conversion

 When German troops moved into Austria in March 1938, Jägerstätter rejected the offered position as Radegund mayor.
 He was the only person in the village to vote against the Anschluss in the plebiscite of 10 April; nevertheless, the local authorities suppressed his dissent and announced unanimous approval.
 He was dismayed to witness many Catholics in his town supporting the Nazis, writing, "I believe there could scarcely be a sadder hour for the true Christian faith in our country".
 Although he was not involved with any political organization and underwent a brief period of military training, he remained openly anti-Nazi.
+He avoided any contact with the NSDAP, nor did he seek the help of local representatives to avoid being drafted into the Wehrmacht.

-On 8 December 1940, he joined the Third Order of Saint Francis and from summer 1941 worked as a sacristan at the local parish church, being deferred from military service four times.
+On 8 December 1940, the Solemnity of the Immaculate Conception, he joined the Third Order of Saint Francis.
+In summer 1940, the local parish priest, Josef Karobath (1898–1983), offered him work as a sacristan, as Jägerstätter attended Mass daily anyway.
+He was therefore deferred from military service four times.

 Drafted for the first time on 17 June 1940, Jägerstätter, aged 33, was again conscripted into the German Wehrmacht in October and completed his training at the Enns garrison.
 He refused to take the Hitler oath, but could return home in 1941 under an exemption as a farmer.

-Faced with his experiences in military service, the suppression of the church, as well as reports on the Nazi T4 "euthanasia" program, he began to examine the morality of the war.
-He even proceeded to Linz to discuss this with his bishop but emerged from the conversation saddened that the episcopate seemed afraid to confront the issues.
+Faced with his experiences in military service, the suppression of the church, as well as reports on the Nazi T4 euthanasia program, he began to examine the morality of the war.
+He travelled to Linz together with Franziska to discuss this with his bishop, Josephus Calasanz Fließer.
+Among Jägerstätter's writings are three copies of a list of "Ten Questions" expressing his concerns about the evil of cooperation with the Nazis, which, despite its heading reading "Who can and will answer these ten questions for me?", consists in one draft of eleven questions.
+A reference in this text to "five years" of Nazi rule in Austria implies the questions were composed in the winter of 1943, probably in preparation for the meeting with Fließer.
+Jägerstätter's questions were: